inkdropapp/docs-old/src/pages/contact.md

 Hello!
 My name is Takuya, the solo developer of Inkdrop.
 You have several ways to contact me about the product.
+I will not answer any inquiries that aren&apos;t related to Inkdrop.

 ## User Forum